stephenkr/nuxt-feature-toggle/Readme.md

 Here you can access the props for the feature toggle component, and you can access the context using the exported function.

-If no function is defined, and `queryString` is true, then all query strings are allowed.
+If no function is defined, and the `queryString` option is true, then all query strings are allowed.

 ### Usage

-Once the querystring options are setup, you can enter the following to change the feature toggle
+Once the querystring options are setup, you can enter the following to change the feature toggle, ensure `toggle_` is prefixed to the name of the feature toggle.

 ```
 https://website.com?toggle_my-unique-key=false